Explore Courses

 1. Activity Diagrams

 An activity diagram is a specific kind of UML behavioral diagram that illustrates what must occur in a system.
-They are very helpful for outlining and explaining procedures to business and development team stakeholders.
+They are very helpful for outlining and explaining procedures to business and development team stakeholders, especially when providing business analysis examples for students.

 To map the process of signing into a website or finishing a transaction like withdrawing or depositing money, a BA may use a UML diagram tool like Lucidchart to build an activity diagram.